bhagya-hettige/MedGraph/README.md

 * `K`: number of negative VC edges for negative sampling
 * `num_epochs`: number of training epochs
 * `learning_rate`: learning rate of the Adam optimizer
-* `is_gauss`: if specified MedGraph learns Gaussian embeddings for visits and codes, or if not specified MedGraph produces point vector embeddings
+* `gauss`: if specified MedGraph learns Gaussian embeddings for visits and codes, or if not specified MedGraph produces point vector embeddings
 * `distance`: if we represent visits and codes as Gaussians, we can define either `w2` (2-nd Wasserstein distance) or `kl` (symmetric KL divergence) as the distance measure
 * `time_dis`: if specified MedGraph makes predictions at each time step of the visit sequence, or if not specified MedGraph makes predictions at the last time step of the visit sequence